Mogoatlhe/shopping-cart/README.md

 - [ ] once the user has submitted their order the amount on the cart itself should adjust (i.e clear / reset cart).
 - [ ] use the React Testing Library
 - [ ] use the React Router to manage page changes

+# Desgin

+# Preview

+# Installation Instructions

+- Clone the repo
+- Open the the `shopping-cart` folder
+- Run `npm start` from your terminal
+  - If your browser does not open automatically paste http://localhost:3000 in the address bar of your browser and press Enter